-Trump tweets video with 'white power' chant then deletes it
+US President Donald Trump tweets video with 'white power' chant then deletes it

 - Experts say Donald Trump's tweet contained information not meant for the public - NZ Herald

-The video appeared to have been taken at The Villages, a Florida retirement community, and showed dueling demonstrations between Trump supporters and opponents.
+The video appeared to have been taken at The Villages, a Florida retirement community, and showed duelling demonstrations between Trump supporters and opponents.
 "Thank you to the great people of The Villages," Trump tweeted.

-Moments into the video clip he shared, a man driving a golf cart displaying pro-Trump signs and flags shouts 'white power."
+Moments into the video clip he shared, a man driving a golf cart displaying pro-Trump signs and flags shouts "white power".

-The video also shows anti-Trump protesters shouting "Nazi," "racist," and profanities at the Trump backers.
+The video also shows anti-Trump protesters shouting "Nazi", "racist", and profanities at the Trump backers.

-"There's no question" that Trump should not have retweeted the video and "he should just take it down," Sen. Tim Scott, R-S.C., told CNN's State of the Union.
+"There's no question" that Trump should not have retweeted the video and "he should just take it down," Senator Tim Scott, R-S.C., told CNN's State of the Union.

-Scott is the only Black Republican in the Senate.
+Scott is the only black Republican in the Senate.

-"I think it's indefensible," he added.
+"I think it's indefensible," he said.

 Shortly afterward, Trump deleted the tweet that shared the video.
 White House spokesman Judd Deere said in a statement that "President Trump is a big fan of The Villages.
 He did not hear the one statement made on the video.
 What he did see was tremendous enthusiasm from his many supporters."